hung-cybo/reproduce-version-error-on-browser/README.md

 12. Refresh browser and check the console log again.
     - At this step, you will see a log `4.0.0` (the version of rest-api-client)

+## How to verify the changes of rest-api-client

+For browser(bundle): same as above

+For Node CJS: run command `node index.js`

+For Node ESM: run command `node index.mjs`

+For UMD: Upload the built UMD file and test on the console of browser `KintoneRestAPIClient.version`